-The Taunus Hills provide natural protection from cold winds and torrential rainfall.
-With an average annual temperature of 10.6°C/51°F, the climate is quite mild.
-Figs, olives, and apricots are often found growing in Rheingau gardens, underscoring the Mediterranean nature of the climate.
+The Taunus Hills provide natural protection from cold winds and torrential rainfall, and the mild climate delivers an average annual temperature of 10.6°C/51°F. The region's Mediterranean nature is underscored with the figs, olives, and apricots often found growing in Rheingau gardens.
 Average annual precipitation of ca. 500 mm/19.5 in and 1,600 hours of sun round out the mild climate profile.

 There are three soil zones in the Rheingau.
-In the west (Rüdesheimer Berg sites, Lorch, and Assmannshausen), heat-retaining slate and/or phyllite slate prevail.
+In the west (Rüdesheimer Berg sites, Lorch and Assmannshausen), heat-retaining slate and/or phyllite slate prevail.
 In the central and eastern Rheingau, sandy loam and loess, both of which retain water well, are found in sites at a low altitude not far from the Rhine; sites at a higher altitude some distance from the river contain Taunus quartzite (Lorch) as well as sericite gneiss (Hallgarten, Kiedrich, Wiesbaden) over a layer of loess and Tertiary sediments.

 In contrast to their colleagues to the south, Rheingau growers focus primarily on two traditional varieties: Riesling and Spätburgunder.
 Nearly 80% of the Rheingau's vineyard area is planted with Riesling vines.
 The demanding, late-ripening varietal thrives in the Rheingau, where it develops typical mineral notes and a well-structured acidity.
 Spätburgunder is the second mainstay of Rheingau growers.
-It is cultitvated throughout the region, but above all, in Assmannshausen.
+It is cultivated throughout the region, but above all, in Assmannshausen.
 Very small quantities of Müller-Thurgau wines are produced, and consumed primarily as the everyday wines of the growers themselves.